Six Nations 2025 Preview

 France have picked a strong squad with Antoine Dupont back from the Olympic 7’s gold medal win and Ntamack back from injury.
 Intriguingly they have also plucked Rabah Slimani out of retirement, presumably to get his inside Knowledge of Leinster and Ireland’s scrum, maul and line-out.
 Lock Joshua Brennan, son of Irish international, Trever Brennan, is also included, as is Antoine Frisch, late of Munster.

 With the curious exception of last year, when Ireland hammered a French side in Marseille before it had recovered from its home World Cup disappointment, Ireland France matches tend to be arm-wrestles with little to choose between the sides.
-It would take a better analyst than be to spot a weakness in this French squad, it seems to have everything, including a variety of style and strength in depth in every position.
+It would take a better analyst than me to spot a weakness in this French squad, it seems to have everything, including a variety of style and strength in depth in every position.

 France squad for the 2025 Guinness Men’s Six Nations: